 This hybrid longsword’s unusual rectangular pommel is modelled on a 2017 find, discovered in a Polish peat bog.
 Paired with the straight quillons and a thickened central ridge of a Royal Armouries Type XVII, it gives this nimble 15th Century longsword a certain Slavic twist.

-A similar bespoke longswords would start at £600 plus postage.
+A similar bespoke longsword would start at £600 plus postage.

 The hardwood grip tapers from a hexagonal to an oval cross-section, wrapped in string and then dark brown-dyed leather.